 - Barrier Island to be explored (flipflops recommended)

-Not only are there plenty of fun activities and scenic beaches, but Siesta Key is also home to the great International Sand Challenge.
-If you come to Siesta Key during this spectacular event, you will witness mind-blowing sand sculptures creatively crafted by 20-25 different competitors that come to participate from all over the world.
+Come to Siesta Key during this spectacular event.
+You will witness mind-blowing sand sculptures creatively crafted by 20-25 different competitors that come to participate from all over the world.

 In addition, if you make it to the Southern tip of Siesta Key, you will encounter quiet and serene beaches such as Crescent Beach.